Homomorphisms into totally disconnected, locally compact groups with dense image: A general construction for completions

 \begin{proof} By symmetry, it suffices to assume $f$ is a right Cauchy filter and prove that $f$ is a left Cauchy filter.

 Fixing $V \in \mc{S}$, the filter $f$ contains some right coset $Vg$ of $V$.
-Applying Lemma~\ref{lem:leftright_cosets} to $V$ and $g$, we produce a finite intersection $W$ of conjugates of $V$ such that $W \le V$ and the set $Vg \cap hV$ is either empty or a union of right cosets of $W$ for any $h\in G$.
+Applying Lemma~\ref{lem:leftright_cosets} to $V$ and $g$, we produce a finite intersection $W$ of conjugates of $V$ such that $W \le V$ and such that for each $h \in G$, the set $Vg \cap hV$ is a union of right cosets of $W$.
 Since $\mc{S}$ is closed under conjugation and finite intersection, we additionally have $W \in \mc{S}$.